 It took just 38 minutes for UCC to chalk up their try-scoring bonus point against Ballynahinch as the Cork students triumphed 39-6 to retain their leadership of Energia All-Ireland League Division 1A.

-The Mardyke faithful lapped up a sparkling seven-try performance from Brian Walsh’s youngsters, with winger Murray Linn notching a hat-trick and former captain Ryan Murphy bagging a second half brace off the bench.
+The Mardyke faithful lapped up a sparkling seven-try performance from Brian Walsh’s youngsters, with wingers Murray Linn and Matt Bowen notching two tries each, and former captain Ryan Murphy bagging a second half brace off the bench.

 After Sean O’Hagan had kicked ‘Hinch in front, UCC regrouped and set Linn free for an 11th-minute response, the try originating from John Hodnett’s impressive offload which put hooker Fergus Hennessy charging into space.

 It was the same scoring pattern on the quarter hour mark as an O’Hagan penalty was cancelled out by Bowen’s third try in two league games, the product of some excellent handling from James Taylor and new Australian flanker Rory Suttor.